On the use of ferroelectric material in the detection of dark matter axions: The KTO ferroelectric as an interresonator coupling element

-For $f<8.5$~GHz, the transmission factor $|S_{21}|$ has a positive slope with frequency, which corresponds with an inductive coupling, as we explained in the previous subsection.
-Similarly, for $f>8.5$~GHz, $|S_{21}|$ acquires a negative slope with frequency, which coincides with the response of a capacitive coupling.
-It is evident that by adjusting the KTO resonant frequency $f_{KTO}$, the frequency regions where the films acts as inductive or capacitive coupling can be easily adjusted.
-The adjustment of the KTO resonant frequency can be easily achieved by changing its thickness ($l_d$) or/and the relative permittivity ($\varepsilon_r$). \\
+As it was discussed in the previous subsection, for $f<f_{KTO}=8.5$~GHz, the coupling is inductive and for $f>f_{KTO}=8.5$~GHz, the coupling is capacitive.
+It is evident that by adjusting the KTO resonant frequency $f_{KTO}$, the frequency regions where the film acts as inductive or capacitive coupling can be easily tuned.
+The adjustment of the KTO resonant frequency can be easily achieved by changing its thickness ($l_d$) or/and the relative permittivity ($\varepsilon_r$).\\

-For the RADES designs, the extraction of the physical coupling $k$ value is usually needed.
+For the RADES designs the extraction of the so-called physical coupling $k$ value is usually needed \cite{RADES_paper1}.
 This value is obtained with a model based on two resonant cavities connected with one interresonator coupling, which will be implemented in this case with the dielectric KTO slab.
-We have employed the physical model of Figure~\ref{fig:2cav_KTOiris_WGports}, where inductive windows have been selected to implement the input/output couplings.\\
+We have employed the physical model of Figure~\ref{fig:2cav_KTOiris_WGports}, where inductive windows have been selected to implement the input/output couplings, and the KTO film acts as interresonator coupling.

-Using this structure, the $k$ value can be obtained as \cite{Cameron}:
+Using this structure, the $k$ value can be obtained as \cite{Cameron} (subsection $14.2.2$):

-where, $f_{even}$ and $f_{odd}$ are the even (or magnetic) and odd (or electric) frequencies, respectively.\\
+where, $f_{even}$ and $f_{odd}$ are the even (or magnetic) and odd (or electric) frequencies, respectively \cite{Cameron}.\\

-Following this procedure, we want to characterize the KTO as a coupling element at a working frequency of $f_0=8.42$~GHz.
-First, we will extract the KTO couplings with inductive type.
+Following this procedure, the next step is to characterize the KTO as a coupling element at a working frequency of $f_0=8.42$~GHz.
+First, we will extract the KTO inductive coupling.
 For this case, the KTO resonance is adjusted for a frequency higher than $8.42$~GHz.
-In our test we have selected a KTO resonant frequency of $f_{KTO} = 9.5$~GHz, which corresponds with a length $l_d = 250$~$\mu$m for a relative permittivity of $\varepsilon_r = 4000$.
-We will assume a KTO permittivity range from $3000$ to $5000$.
-In a second step, we characterize the KTO couplings for the capacitive case.
-For this, we select $l_d=316$~$\mu$m, which leads to a KTO resonant frequency of $f_{KTO}=7.5$~GHz for $\varepsilon_r = 4000$, lower than the target frequency of $f_0=8.42$~GHz.
-In Figure~\ref{fig:k_vs_EpsR} we plot the values of the calculated couplings as a function of the permittivity range of the KTO for both inductive and capacitive cases.\\
+In our test we have selected a KTO resonant frequency of $f_{KTO} = 9.5$~GHz, which corresponds with a length $l_d = 250\, \mu$m for a relative permittivity of $\varepsilon_r = 4000$.
+We assume a KTO dielectric constant range $\varepsilon_r \in [3000 , 5000]$.
+In a second step, for the capacitive coupling, we select $l_d=316\, \mu$m, which leads to a KTO resonant frequency of $f_{KTO}=7.5$~GHz for $\varepsilon_r = 4000$, lower than the target frequency of $f_0=8.42$~GHz.
+Figure~\ref{fig:k_vs_EpsR} plots the values of the calculated couplings as a function of the permittivity range of the KTO for both inductive and capacitive cases.
+Results demonstrate that a ferroelectric film is indeed able to act as a coupling element, providing coupling values in a range from close to zero to maximum values around $|k|=0.04$, and with both signs (negative for inductive and positive for capacitive).\\